Cover for Elaine M. Mather's Obituary

 A funeral Mass will be celebrated at Sacred Heart Church, Gladwin, on Monday, February 13, 2017 at 11:00 with Rev. Fr.
 Leroy White presiding.
 Burial will take place at Sacred Heart Cemetery, Gladwin, immediately following the funeral.

-To order memorial trees or send flowers to the family in memory of Elaine M. Mather, please visit our flower store.
+To send flowers or plant a memorial tree in memory, please visit our flower store.

 Service Schedule